nikkimutallim/Cruise-Booking-Price-Churn-Prediction/README.md

 One of the project's highlights is the selection of the best-performing model, which, in this case, is Polynomial Regression with a degree of 3.
 It achieves an impressive R2 score of 0.95, indicating its superior predictive capabilities.
 Furthermore, the project offers business recommendations based on these insights.
 These include optimizing pricing strategies, enhancing the cruise booking experience, and tailoring marketing efforts to specific customer segments.
 By implementing these recommendations, stakeholders in the cruise industry can unlock substantial revenue growth potential.

+# Churn Prediction for Cruise Bookings

+I tackled churn prediction for cruise bookings - whether the customer canceled their booking or not, a critical concern for the travel industry.
+Leveraging techniques like Random Forest, XGBoost, CatBoost, and Support Vector Machines, I achieved a 71% accuracy with the CatBoost algorithm in identifying potential booking cancellations.
+This predictive capability empowers businesses to take proactive measures to retain customers, whether through targeted marketing or personalized offers, ultimately safeguarding revenue streams.
+Later on, I will use hyperparameter tuning and utilize Grid Search to boost my accuracy further.

 # Business Recommendations Summary

 Booking Lead Time Matters: Encourage early bookings with discounts or promotions to increase revenue, as longer booking lead times tend to result in higher prices paid for cruises.